All Episodes

 You know, you look at the populations of those Scandinavian countries.

-Waivers for cronies, cornhusker kickbacks, uh paying off uh somebody at some state up here in the Northwest, but not some state down here in the uh in the South East, because you need to pay off the guy in the Northwest to get his vote, but you don't need to pay off the guy in the South East.
+If you try to do it for 350 million people, you have exactly what we have with Obamacare: waivers for cronies, corn husker kickbacks, paying off somebody at some state up here in the northwest, but not some state down here in the southeast, because you need to pay off the guy in the northwest to get his vote, but you don't need to pay off the guy in the southeast.

-Uh generally speaking, this country, big countries have broken up.
+Generally speaking, this country, big countries have broken up.

 This country hasn't broken up because it's had a decentralized government.

-That's what Romney needs to if Romney's gonna go that route, he needs to toughen it up a bit, Scott.
+If Romney's going to go that route, he needs to toughen it up a bit, Scott.

-I mean everything's supposed to be based on a local level.
+I mean, everything's supposed to be based on a local level.

 Yeah.

-That way things can be managed easier.
+And that way things can be managed easier.

 Yeah, yeah.

-And that's by the people.
+And that's by the way.

-Uh government should take place at the lowest, most accountable level that is feasible.
+Government should take place at the lowest, most accountable level that is feasible.

-You you imagine the inefficiencies.
+You imagine the inefficiencies.

-Government is like I don't know what you guys have for your plumbing down in Massachusetts, but up here in New Hampshire, everybody's got septic tanks, a septic tank, uh there's a pipe that runs out of the septic tank.
+Government is like, I don't know what you guys have for your plumbing down in Massachusetts, but up here in New Hampshire, everybody's got septic tanks.

 I hate to sound like one of those Starbucks inspected by New York, but the leech pipe is full of holes.